svlada/svlada.github.io/posts/step-builder-pattern.md

 	.build();
 ```

-Now, let's see how API is enforcing initialiation of object in the pre-defined order.
+Now, let's see how API is enforcing the initialization of an object in the pre-defined order.

 The following image is the graphical representation of the state machine for constructing Email object with the Step Builder pattern (mandatory values are marked purple and optional values are yellow):
 ![Builder pattern](/img/step-builder/step-builder.png)

 Rules of thumb for implementation:

 1. Add dependencies to your class.
-It's recommended to add private modifier to class attributes.
+It's recommended to add a private modifier to class attributes.
 2. Define creational steps as inner interfaces in your base class.
-3. Each creational step should return next step (interface) in chain.
+3. Each creational step should return the next step (interface) in the chain.
-4. Final step should be interface called "Build" which will provide build() method.
+4. The final step should be an interface called "Build" which will provide build() method.
-5. Define one inner static Builder class which implements all of defined steps.
+5. Define one inner static Builder class that implements all of the defined steps.
 6. Implement step interface methods.

 ### <a name="source-code" id="source-code">Source code</a>